-The least expensive flexible plastic containers are sold in bulk and meant as single-use containers, although they can be used multiple times if you're careful.
+The least-expensive flexible plastic containers are sold in bulk and are meant as single-use containers, although they can be used multiple times if you're careful.
 They’re also great for sending food home with guests.
-Higher-end flexible plastic containers are meant for long-term use and are likely to be microwave-safe as well as dishwasher-safe.
-These are usually sold in small sets and they’re inexpensive enough that if one doesn’t return home, you won’t miss it terribly.
+Higher-end flexible plastic containers are meant for long-term use and are likely to be microwave- and dishwasher-safe.
+These are usually sold in small sets, and they’re inexpensive enough that if one doesn’t return home, you won’t miss it terribly.
 You’ll get a lot of use out of them, but they're more prone to cracking or discoloration.
 While some are freezer-safe, others can get very brittle at cold temperatures and may crack or break.

 More durable plastic containers can be just as sturdy as the bowl of your food processor.
-These models are slightly more expensive than flexible plastic containers and are almost always dishwasher-safe (though the harsh detergents used in dishwashers can dull the finish).
-While this doesn’t harm the effectiveness of the containers, if your canisters are left on display, you might want to wash them by hand to maintain their appearance.
+These models are slightly more expensive than flexible plastic containers and are almost always dishwasher-safe (though the harsh detergents used in dishwashers can dull their finish).
+While that doesn’t harm the effectiveness of the containers, if they're left on display, you might want to wash them by hand to maintain their appearance.

 You’ll find two basic types of freshness-preserving containers.
-The first type is made entirely from a plastic that's designed help preserve perishable foods.
-While these may not offer any benefits for your dinner leftovers, you could certainly use them for that purpose, if you prefer to have just one type of storage container.
-The second type has a strainer at the bottom to allow moisture to drain away from foods.
-This keeps fruits, vegetables, and herbs from sitting in moisture which can promote spoilage.
-These options may also have a filter to improve the longevity of the food being stored.
-They can also be used as standard storage containers by removing the bottom strainer.
+The first type is made entirely from a plastic that's designed to help preserve perishable foods.
+While these might not offer any benefits for your dinner leftovers, you could certainly use them for that purpose, if you prefer to have just one type of storage container.
+The others have a strainer at the bottom to allow moisture to drain away from foods.
+That keeps fruits, vegetables, and herbs from sitting in moisture.
+They can also be used as standard storage containers by removing the bottom strainers.

 From hard plastic to glass to larger canister-style containers, you’ll find almost everything except the least expensive, one-off containers.
 While other brands make containers that look similar, the quality of OXO products makes them worth considering, even though you’ll pay more for the name brand.

-The least expensive plastic containers might require hand-washing since dishwashing temperatures could warp them or cause the lids to fit improperly after washing.
+The least-expensive plastic containers might require hand-washing, since dishwashing temperatures could warp them or cause the lids to fit improperly after washing.
 Most other plastic food storage containers are dishwasher-safe, although the manufacturers often suggest top-rack washing to avoid the excessive heat at the bottom of the dishwasher.
-While some flexible plastic containers can stain when used to store tomato-based products or similar foods, this doesn’t affect the usefulness of the container.
-Glass storage containers should be dishwasher safe on either the top or bottom rack, and they won’t stain or retain odors after washing.
+While some flexible plastic containers can stain when used to store tomato-based products or similar foods, their usefulness is not affected.
+Glass storage containers should be dishwasher-safe on either the top or bottom rack, and they won’t stain or retain odors after washing.
 While most food storage containers are likely to be dishwasher-safe, some lids should be washed by hand, so check the manufacturer’s instructions.